 (c) Serve as the legal representative of IndustriALL.

-Unless the Executive Committee decides otherwise, the General Secretary or his or her designee is authorised to sign documents on behalf of IndustriALL.
+Unless decided otherwise by the Executive Committee, the General Secretary or his or her designee is authorised to sign documents on behalf of IndustriALL.
 The General Secretary shall also sign all major financial instruments, together with the staff member with senior responsibility for financial control or another staff member designated by the Executive Committee.

 (f) Prepare all documentation for the Congress and other statutory meetings.
 The General Secretary shall report on the activities at each Congress and at all statutory meetings, and inform all affiliates of the key decisions taken by the Congress and Executive Committee.

 (g) Act as the principal spokesperson, representing IndustriALL towards outside institutions.

 (h) Have the editorial responsibility for all materials, publications and other communications to affiliates and the public.

 Article 26 - Duties of the Assistant General Secretaries

 The General Secretary together with the Assistant General Secretaries form the leadership team, which operates under the authority of the General Secretary.
 In consultation with the President, they agree on a distribution of political and administrative responsibilities and inform the Executive Committee accordingly.

 The Congress and the Executive Committee can establish sectors for specific industrial sectors and white collar workers falling within the organizational scope of the affiliated unions.
 These sectors shall comprise representatives of the affiliated unions representing the workers concerned.